 Seeking Legal Help After an Accident Without Insurance

 It's crucial not to delay seeking assistance from a personal injury lawyer simply because you were uninsured at the time of the accident.
 Fortunately, even without insurance, you can still take legal action and file a claim.
 While it's highly advisable for everyone to carry the insurance required by law, the absence of coverage doesn't mean you're without recourse.

 Is an uninsured driver automatically at fault?

-No, an uninsured driver in Oregon is not automatically at fault.
-There are penalties for driving uninsured in Oregon such as a $150 to $1000 fine and suspension of your driver's license.
-However, being uninsured does not cause you to be automatically at fault.
+No, being an uninsured driver in Oregon does not automatically make you at fault in an accident.
+There are indeed penalties for driving uninsured in the state, including fines ranging from $150 to $1,000 and potential driver's license suspension.
+However, it's essential to clarify that being uninsured does not automatically assign blame for the accident.